George Howarth

-Sir George Edward Howarth (born 29 June 1949) is a British Labour Party politician who served as the Member of Parliament (MP) for Knowsley until 2024.
-He also served the seat's predecessors since being elected in a by-election in 1986, firstly as the MP for Knowsley North (until 1997) and then Knowsley North and Sefton East (1997–2010).
+Sir George Edward Howarth (29 June 1949 – 3 July 2026) was a British Labour Party politician who served as the Member of Parliament (MP) for Knowsley, previously Knowsley North and Sefton East and Knowsley North, from 1986 to 2024.
+He served as a junior minister in Tony Blair's government between 1997 and 2001.

 Early life and career

-Born in Prescot, Howarth was educated at the local Huyton Secondary School, the Kirkby College of Further Education, and the Liverpool John Moores University.
+Born in Prescot on 29 June 1949, Howarth was educated at the local Huyton Secondary School, the Kirkby College of Further Education, and the Liverpool Polytechnic.
 He went on to study at the University of Salford.
-He served his apprenticeship for four years from 1966 as an engineer, and then worked as an engineer until 1975 when he moved into teaching.
+He served his apprenticeship for four years from 1966 as an engineer, and then worked as an engineer until 1975, when he moved into teaching.

-In 1980 he joined Cooperative Development Services, and in 1982 was appointed the Chief Executive at the Wales Cooperative Centre.
-He became the Chief Executive of the Wales Trades Union Congress sponsored Centre in Cardiff, a position he held before his election to the House of Commons.
+In 1980, he joined Cooperative Development Services, and in 1982, was appointed the Chief Executive at the Wales Cooperative Centre.
+He became the Chief Executive of the Wales TUC's Wales Co-operative Centre, a position he held before his election to the House of Commons.

 Howarth was elected as a councillor to the Huyton District Council in 1971 and served in its successor the Knowsley Borough Council until 1986, becoming its deputy leader from 1982 to 1983.
 He was the chair of the Knowsley South Constituency Labour Party for four years from 1981.